RichieBzzzt/PoshSSDTBuildDeploy/README.md

 This test script includes a step to create a localdb instance to deploy to.
 Therefore this test script shouldrun without having to set up anything else.

+## Install LocalDB
+There are 3 Functions to help getting LocalDB installed.
+Get-LocalDb2016 -  downloads MSI fromMicrosoft.
+Get-LocalDB2016NuGet - Uses NuGet package of LocalDB (justthe MSI uploaded to NuGet by me).
+This way we can specify a version.
+Install-LocalDb2016 - Using the MIS downloaded from wither of previous functions, checks if LocalDB is installed.
+If not wil install.
+If it is, do nothing.